teamneusta/pimcore-translation-migration-bundle/docs/index.md

 ## Usage Example

-Here is an example for a symfony yaml file with translations, located under `$PROJECT_DIR/translations/messages.en.yaml`.
+Here is an example of a symfony YAML file with translations, located in `$PROJECT_DIR/translations/messages.en.yaml`.

 ```yaml
 shop: